BruhathiMandhala/AI_checkers/README.md

 In this project, Human game play is defined and Alpha Beta Pruning game play is defined, and environment is set, so that there can be a interesting game between them.
 This project also has AI vs AI gameplay between(Q-Learning Agent and Alpha Beta Pruning)

+Alpha Beta Pruning: It is a an algorithm, that is used in game trees to read the no.of nodes evaluated.
+This keeps in track of alpha(best value of maximum player) and beta (best value for min player)

+Q-Learning: It is a model-free reinforcement learning algorithm, that keeps on learning and updating.
+It keeps the track of win rewards, lose rewars

 ## Checkers Game using AI
 Two types of agents: